UHP Winter Tires 2026: 7 Best Performance Picks Compared

 6) Vredestein Wintrac Pro

-Best for: performance-minded drivers who see a lot of snow and rain.
+Best for: performance-minded drivers who see a mix of snow, rain, and cold dry roads.

 5) Continental WinterContact TS 870 P

-Best for: drivers who want a dependable winter tire that is also comfortable.
+Best for: drivers who want dependable winter traction with a comfortable, composed ride.

 4) Goodyear UltraGrip Performance 3